Transformations

 move [x] [y] mod [dx] [dy] < variant 2 >

-• variant 2 works like variant 1, but allows you to customize the linear growth of parameters when moving multiple objects.
+variant 1allows you to move the object relatively to its current position and rotation.variant 2works likevariant 1, but allows you to customize the linear growth of parameters when moving multiple objects.

 The whole coordinate grid rotates with the object, so you can first rotate the object to move it in a certain direction and then reset its rotation.